Why you should care

 Born in San Diego and raised in Tijuana, Mexico, Leon spent every morning from kindergarten through fourth grade queuing up to cross the border by car with his mom and two sisters.
 For three hours each morning, they waited so he could attend his private school in the U.S. “If we hadn’t crossed the border, I wouldn’t be here today,” he says.

 Now 22, the Berkeley senior has seen the importance not only of doggedness and patience but also of mentorship in jump-starting one’s career.
-With students like himself in mind — those who don’t naturally plug into well-connected networks — he created MentorRoom, building a platform to introduce first-generation college students to professionals to serve as guides and mentors.
+With students like himself in mind — those who don’t naturally plug into well-connected networks — he created MentorRoom, building a platform to introduce first-generation college students to professionals who serve as guides and mentors.
 There’s “a big gap in learning the ropes about what you want to do and what you want to study,” he says.
 Over the years, he says, he noticed “the gap was widening” and wanted to address it.

-As part of a pilot program, Leon connected more than 50 Google employees and 50 Berkeley students (of which 80% were first-generation college students) for three months and gathered data on virtual mentorship.
+As part of a pilot program, Leon connected more than 50 Google employees and 50 Berkeley students (of which 80 percent were first-generation college students) for three months and gathered data on virtual mentorship.
 The process helped shape the online platform.
 If Leon could personally choose any mentor in the world, he’d pick Mark Zuckerberg, he says.
 Luckily, he already met the Zuck while interning at Facebook.

 Aidan McCarty: ePluribus